 4. Akume – Corn Porridge

 Corn is the most important food crop in Togo.
 40% of the country’s arable land is dedicated to cultivating this cereal grain.
-As a result, plenty of Togolese breakfast recipes revolve around corn.
+As a result, plenty of Togolese breakfast dishes revolve around corn.
 A tasty example of them is the porridge Akume.

 It is a ridiculously simple combination of ground corn and fermented cassava.
 Anyone hungry just needs to heat it in a saucepan and continuously stir until the mixture gets firm.
 With an additional pinch of salt, they can wolf down the dish to quickly recharge their energy.